Artwork by Robert Hoover

 If her goddess dumped her, she has now to take the remnants of her once promising fate by the horns.

 In Donetsk United Hospitals, men are neither allowed into delivery room, nor can they visit the mother at the Obstetrics, so the babies are shown to fathers through ward windows.
 Alyosha, like every young father, appears daily for a two-minute display of the son.
 It is, however, difficult to define Tanya as an ordinary mother, at least as seen from the point of view of the hospital staff.
-No less than twenty times in five days Tanya spent in hospital, the perplexed nurses have been accepting flowers and cards from sundry men.
+No less than 20 times in five days Tanya spent in hospital, the perplexed nurses have been accepting flowers and cards from sundry men.
 The contents of the cards stuck in the bouquets does not vary in a single word.
 Each of them says, "Tanya—Thank you for the son!"

 I am at the United Hospitals, too—nothing serious, just family planning.
-Andrey says that they will serve me a chicken wing when I wake up.
+Andrey says they will serve me a chicken wing when I wake up.
 He has paid for that.
 I am sprawled like a starfish, and there is a needle in my arm bend.
 One doctor is behind my head, and one is between my knees.

 "Why is she still twitching?
 That dose should have put her under by now!"